finnito/Science/content/12phy/as91523/1-wave-basics.md

 ## Pātai: What is a wave?

-Energy can be transferred from one place to another through either kinetic or electromagnetic waves.
+> The movement of energy from one place to another.
+> Either through mechanical or electromagnetic waves.

 ---